TimeToogo/spotify-hr/README.md

 Features
 ========

-The app is remote controller for your Spotify account.
+The app is a remote controller for your Spotify account.

  - Remote control music playback
  - Change playlist